HeyTheSpook/Tomatopaste/README.md

  	A fast and simple open source movie torrent scraper

 # How to Use
 	1.)
+Get your cookie from rarbg.to that has the title skt and the site of rarbg.to and insert it into the labeled area in program.cs
+	2.)
 Open your desired torrenting client (Bittorrent, Utorrent, BittorrentWeb, etc.) and configure your default download directory to the directory where you want the movies.
-	2.)
+	3.)
 Then place rotton tomatoes movie list into the prompt.
 (Should look similar to this: "https://www.rottentomatoes.com/top/bestofrt/?year=2018" without the quotes)
-	3.)
+	4.)
 Press enter and wait for the message that it is completed the scraping process

 # Future changes
 	1.)
 Detect and manage bad or invalid urls